21 Nov 2024

 Vegetables and groceries in a sustainable and reusable bag © Sylvie Tittel/ Unsplash

-With the big supermarkets’ plastic bag ban, reusable shopping bags are all the rage.
-You can even take it a step further by taking reusable produce bags along with you to really minimise your plastic bag use.
+We love seeing the big supermarkets move away from single-use plastic bags.
+Don't forget to bring your reusable bags and save that extra dollar at the check-out You can even take it a step further by taking reusable produce bags along with you to really minimise your plastic bag use.

 5. Break it down